SymfonyCasts/vue/sfcasts/ep2/transition-mode.md

 No problem!
 Wrap each component in its *own* `transition` component, right?
 We *could* do that - and I'll talk more about that approach in a few minutes.
-But you can *also* wrap a `transition` around *multiple* components or elements.
+But we can *also* wrap a `transition` around *multiple* components or elements.

 Add `<transition name="fade"` so that we use the same CSS, wrap this around both components and indent them.

-Wrapping multiple elements or components inside a single `transition` only works when you're using `v-if`, not `v-show` and it only works when there's exactly *one* element or component being displayed at a time... which is exactly our situation!
+Wrapping multiple elements or components inside a single `transition` only works when you're using `v-if`, not `v-show`... and it only works when there's exactly *one* element or component being displayed at a time... which is exactly our situation!
 I'll talk more about this limitation in a few minutes.

 But let's try it!
 And... yea!
-It's *super* slow, but it's working!
+It's *super* slow, but it works!
 Let's shorten that transition time to something more realistic.
 Down at the bottom of the component, change the 3 seconds to .2 seconds.

 ## Transition Modes

-Try it now.
-That's *much* better.
+Try it now. *Much* better.
 Though... it's still kinda jumpy.
 The problem is that the new component is already being shown and fading in while the old component is still there and fading out.
-So it... kind of jumps a little bit, which will look worse once the checkout component renders a form.
+So it... kind of jumps a bit, which will look worse once the checkout component renders a form.

-Fortunately, because we wrapped *both* of these components inside the same transition, we can leverage a cool `mode` option on the `transition` itself.
+Fortunately, because we wrapped *both* of these components inside the same transition, we can leverage a cool `mode` option on the `transition`.
 Say `mode="out-in"`.
 This says:

 > Fade out the old component and *then* fade in the new one... instead of doing
 > them at the same time.

 Check it out now... awesome!
-The old component fades out completely before the new one starts: no content jumping around.
+The old component fades out completely before the new one starts: no jumping around.

 ## The Problem with Transitions and v-if

-But.. there is one problem with this approach of wrapping multiple elements or components inside the same `transition` though.
+But... there is one problem with the approach of wrapping multiple elements or components inside the same `transition`.
 The problem is `v-if`.
 It's not very obvious right now, but each time we click the button, the old component is completely *destroyed*.
-And when we click back, it's completely re-created.
+When we click back, it's completely re-created.
-That *could* be a slight performance issue, though that's not really issue.
-The issue is that any data on the component is completely lost.
+That *could* be a slight performance issue, though that's not really the problem.
+The problem is that any data on the component is completely lost.

 This will be *much* more obvious in a few minutes when we add a true checkout form.
-Then, if we filled out a few, then clicked back to the cart, then returned to the checkout, those fields would now be blank because the component was re-created with new data and new HTML.
+Then, if we filled out a few fields... then clicked back to the cart... then returned to the checkout form, those fields would now be *blank* because the component was re-created with new data and new HTML.

-The solution would be to make *how* we hide/show the components smarter.
-We would still rely on `v-if` to check for `completeCart`, because we can't render at all until that variable is ready.
+The solution would be to make *how* we hide & show the components smarter.
+We would still rely on `v-if` to check for `completeCart`... because we can't render at all until that variable is ready.
 But then we would use `v-show` to check the current state.
-Then, instead of destroying the component, it would just hide it.
+Thanks to that, instead of destroying the component, it would just hide it.

-The problem is is that this doesn't work:
+The problem is that... this doesn't work:

 > `<transition>` can only be used on a single element.
 Use `<transition-group>`
-> for lists, which is not our situation - there *is* a different way to add transitions for lists of elements.
+> for lists, which is not our situation.

 So basically... we can't wrap multiple things unless we're using `v-if` exclusively.
 The solution would be to wrap each component in its *own* transition tag: one